ZhongxuanWang/Character-Artist/README.md

 - - *NEW*: Photo --> Hexadecimal mode!
 Convert photo into Hexadecimal matrics.
 It's useful in debuging using Neural Network that uses those image data.
 - - Fix Bug: Resolution Bug, on Camera Mode that would result in a much smaller image.
 - - Fix Bug: ResetBtn Bug, that doesn't clear all the fields.
-- - Imporve: Accessibility and compile with only one file needed.
+- - Improve: Accessibility and compile with only one file needed.
-- - Imporve: Some Btns and JText Fields.
+- - Improve: Some Btns and JText Fields.
 Less verbose and more clear.
+- - Improve: Overall codes and program performance.